 Such feelings aside, however, mobile apps have had important ramifications for society, whether intended or not.
 Although many consumers feel that apps are all the rage these days, apps are truly one of the (many) modern evils in society.

 To understand why apps are evil, let's go back to the beginning of the Internet.
 Actually, no need to even go back that far.
 Let's go back to the beginning of the World Wide Web.
-It may be hard to believe it now, but the "web" was only conceived by Tim Berners-Lee in 1989, and the first website only lau — Read full post
+It may be hard to believe it now, but the "web" was only conceived by Tim Berners-Lee in 1989, and the first webs — Read full post

 Okay, maybe that's a slight overstatement, but downloading and now streaming of music has only contributed to, rather than mitigated, the effects of the digital consumer world on the environment.

 Most people think that going paperless and sticking with electronics means "going green", and most people are wrong.
 E-waste has exploded exponentially in recent years and the energy required to power all the servers and clients connected to the Internet is stupendously enormous.
 "Going digital" means exchanging an often one-time environmental cost (the production or duplication of a song) for a continuous burden on the environment that never ceases.

 Researchers in Scotland and Norway found that "while we spend less on physical music these days, we're using more energy to listen t — Read full post

 Education in the United States right now is quickly becoming a joke.
 Some would say it already has been, considering that the U.S. lags far behind in math, science, and other benchmark scores compared to other developed (and even less developed) countries.
 Yet, the controversial Common Core standards have ushered in a new era of unprecedented dumbfounding educational "standards" that are doing little but ensuring that future generations of kids will be dumber than the ones that came before.